Doors Open Ottawa – Explore Ottawa’s culture, history, and architecture for free June 6 and 7, 2015!

 Walk, drive, cycle, or ride your way around the city!
 Ride the free Ottawa Citizen - Doors Open Ottawa Shuttle Bus operating within walking distance of nearly 50 participating buildings, or take the Doors Open Ottawa Cycling Tour (fees apply) offered by Ottawa Cycling Tours…a tour not to be missed!

-Come join us again next year, June 6 and 7, 2015 and pay homage to Ottawa’s history, culture, and stunning architecture.
-It’s free, it’s fun, and it’s the perfect way to experience how Canada’s Capital has become the beautiful city it is today.
+Join us for the 14th annual Doors Open Ottawa event June 6 and 7, 2015, and pay homage to Ottawa’s history, culture, and stunning architecture.
+It’s free, it’s fun, and it’s the perfect way to discover how Canada’s Capital has become the beautiful city it is today.

 For disability-related accommodation required to participate fully in this event, please contact us at email@example.com or call 3-1-1.